 Growing up, I have always observed only a typical payasams or kesari or even a burfi only being offered as dessert.
 Only later with the western influence, we have started seeing Ice creams, cakes being offered as desserts.
 Even our own Kulfi or Falooda is not part of the South Indian Meal.
 Now you find so many changes done to a menu that one can no longer differentiate the different cuisines.

 On the other hand, hubby dear loves to have a dessert after a meal, at least during weekends.
-I had got into a habit of making something, or even have a ice cream box at home all the time.
+I had got into a habit of making something or even have an ice cream box at home all the time.
 When I thought of this theme, I was thinking it would be really nice if we were to typically look out for dishes that will be a great dessert after a meal.
 It need not necessarily be a cold dessert.
-Infact I even love hot dessert after a meal.
+In fact, I even love a hot dessert after a meal.

 They were smart enough not to ask if BM posts were important or their preferences as they ended up loving all the dishes I cook.

-Now for this deliciious Double Ka Meetha, it gets it’s name because bread is used and bread was called as double Roti.
+Now for this delicious Double Ka Meetha, it gets its name because bread is used and bread was called as double Roti.
 I would say it can also be that twice the dose of sweet is used in this!

 Double Ka Meetha | How to make Double Ka Meetha Hyderabadi Style

 Rose Water few drops